 - Plug the power cord into the projector and into a wall socket.
 Turn on the wall socket switch (where fitted).
 Check that the Power indicator on the projector lights orange after power has been applied. - Remove the lens cap.
-If it is left on, it could become deformed due to heat. - Press and hold (for 2 seconds) the Power button on the remote control or projector to start the unit.
-The Power indicator light flashes green and stays green when the unit is on. - The start up procedure takes about 30 seconds after pressing Power.
-In the later stage of start up, a default BenQ logo is projected. - If you are prompted for a password, press the arrow buttons to select the four password digits, then press Auto.
-For information about the password function, refer to "Utilizing the password function" on page 21.
+If it is left on, it could become deformed due to the heat produced by the projection lamp. - 3.
+Press and hold (for 2 seconds) the Power button on the remote control or projector to start the unit.
+The Power indicator light flashes green and stays green when the unit is on.

+The start up procedure takes about 30 seconds after pressing Power.
+In the later stage of start up, a default BenQ logo is projected.